-Under the direction of FHFA, we are implementing the single security initiative, which is intended to increase the liquidity of the to-be-announced ("TBA") market.
-The single security initiative provides for Freddie Mac and Fannie Mae to issue a single (common) mortgage-related security, to be called the "Uniform Mortgage-Backed SecurityTM" or "UMBSTM."
-Also as part of the single security initiative, Freddie Mac and Fannie Mae will be able to issue a "SupersTM" mortgage-related security, which is a resecuritization of UMBS and certain other TBA-eligible securities.
-As part of the single security initiative, Freddie Mac will begin to issue a non-TBA-eligible mortgage-backed security referred to as an "MBS."
+Under the direction of FHFA, we have implemented the single security initiative, which is intended to increase the liquidity of the to-be-announced ("TBA") market.
+The single security initiative provides for Freddie Mac and Fannie Mae to issue a single (common) mortgage-related security, called the "Uniform Mortgage-Backed SecurityTM" or "UMBS®," as well as a "Supers®" mortgage- related security, which is a resecuritization of UMBS and certain other TBA-eligible securities.
+Also, as part of the single security initiative, Freddie Mac began to issue a non-TBA-eligible mortgage-backed security referred to as an "MBS."
 Fannie Mae also issues a mortgage-backed security referred to as an MBS.

-The CSP is a shared securitization infrastructure that will undertake certain securitization functions previously executed in-house separately by each of Freddie Mac and Fannie Mae.
+The Common Securitization Platform ("CSP") is a shared securitization infrastructure that has undertaken certain securitization functions previously executed in-house separately by each of Freddie Mac and Fannie Mae.
 Common Securitization Solutions, LLC ("CSS") owns and operates the CSP.
 CSS is jointly owned by Freddie Mac and Fannie Mae.
-CSS will be performing certain significant securities administration functions related to our Gold PCs, UMBS and MBS, including calculations of payments and ongoing reporting to investors.
+CSS performs certain significant securities administration functions related to our Gold PCs, UMBS and MBS, including calculations of payments and ongoing reporting to investors.
 While we exercise influence over CSS through our representation on the CSS Board of Managers, we do not control its day-to-day operations.
 CSS' day-to-day operations are managed by CSS management, which is overseen by the CSS Board of Managers.
-The Board of Managers consists of two Freddie Mac and two Fannie Mae representatives.
+In January 2020, FHFA directed Freddie Mac and Fannie Mae to amend the CSS limited liability company agreement to change the structure of the CSS Board of Managers.
+These changes reduce Freddie Mac's and Fannie Mae's ability to control decisions by the CSS Board of Managers, even after conservatorship, including decisions about strategy, business operations and funding.